flowalex-tech/wolf-family-cookbook/content/mains/middle-eastern/chicken_sumac.md

 tags = ["Middle Eastern", "Jordanian"]
 +++

+{{% notice warning %}}
-> **NOTE:** Use only sumac purchased at Middle-Eastern grocery stores.
+Use only sumac purchased at Middle-Eastern grocery stores.
 Many species are not related to the spice
+{{% /notice %}}

 ## INGREDIENTS: